More Than A Shirt

 A compelling and eye-opening exploration, More Than A Shirt is essential reading for any football fan and will change the way you think about the beautiful game’s most universal symbol.

-‘Intelligent, thoughtful and brilliant’ Chris Mason, BBC News
+‘Intelligent, thoughtful and brilliant’ Chris Mason

 ‘Smart, warm and original’ Matt Chorley, BBC Radio 5 Live